fartwhif/GammaCopy/README.md

 Reconstitute directory structure and files using a metadata cache and templates (sometimes called layouts).
 Highly optimized caching system, interruptable, with deep archive traversal.

-Template files allow one to share/archive file organization and identities by use of hashes.
-Templates work well for preserving metadata, which can be used to reconstitute file/folder structures.
-Templates provide a way to comment on, specify hierarchy of, and identify data.
+Template files allow one to share/archive file organization and identities by use of [checksums](https://en.wikipedia.org/wiki/Checksum).
+Templates work well for preserving metadata such as file sums and file and folder names.
+Depending on what data is available, they can be used to restore fully or partially a copy of the original file and folder layout.
+A template is like a `.ZIP` file but without the actual data.

 GammaCopy currently supports only [SourceMaterial DataBase (or SMDB)](https://github.com/frederic-mahe/Hardware-Target-Game-Database) templates.